virkud/bios611-project1/README.md

 Given the size of the data, the primary heart failure dataset will be set-up using sqlite, which is included in the Dockerfile.
 Further details are included in the sqlcode folder.
-This analysis will be conducted in Rstudio, for which the script is contained in Analysis.R.
+This analysis will be conducted in Rstudio, for which the scripts are included in this git repository.

 ### Preliminary figures
 Age and sex among heart failure ICU patients compared with all other ICU patients.